lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implicit inputs:

-  ML-KEM   A placeholder for the specific ML-KEM algorithm and
+  ML-KEM   The underlying ML-KEM algorithm and
-           parameter set to use, for example, could be "ML-KEM-768".
+           parameter set, for example, could be "ML-KEM-768".

-  Trad     A placeholder for the specific traditional algorithm and
+  Trad     The underlying traditional algorithm and
-           parameter set to use, for example "RSA-OAEP" or "X25519".
+           parameter set, for example "RSA-OAEP"
+           or "X25519".

   KDF      The KDF specified for the given Composite ML-KEM algorithm.